gitter-badger/ruby-stacktrace/README.md

 **Record**

-Record records stack traces from your process for displaying as a flamegraph
+Record records stack traces from your process for displaying as a flamegraph.
+You can either give it the PID of an already-running process to record, or ask it to execute and record a new Ruby process.

 ```
-rbspy record --file stacks.txt --pid $PID
+rbspy record --pid $PID
-rbspy record --file stacks.txt ruby myprogram.rb
+rbspy record ruby myprogram.rb
 ```

-## Generating flamegraphs

-You can use this tool to generate flamegraphs for a running Ruby process.
+When recording, rbspy will save data to ~/rbspy/records.

 1. Get the [FlameGraph repository](https://github.com/brendangregg/FlameGraph) and add it to your PATH
 1. run `stackcollapse.pl < stacks | flamegraph.pl > output.svg`